threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_gw4to6.md

 # VPN 4To6 Gateway

-This primitives allows any user that has not access to the IPv6 network to get a wireguard configuration that he could use to enable him to access IPv6.
+This primitives allows any user that has no access to an IPv6 network to get a wireguard configuration that he could use to enable him to access IPv6.

 The idea behind this primitive is to try to allow everyone to access the grid, which runs primarily on IPv6.

 ## Reservation definition

-* **NodeId**: the gateway ID on which to create the VPN
+* **NodeId**: The gateway ID on which to create the VPN.
-* **publicKey**: a wireguard public key
+* **publicKey**: A wireguard public key.
-* **pool_id**: the capacity pool ID to use to provision the workload
+* **pool_id**: The capacity pool ID to use to provision the workload.

 ## Example using sdk